sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 | Change history | SONiC 4.0 - Introduced |

 #### 3.6.2.8 authentication event fail action authorize vlan
 This command configures the unauthenticated VLAN associated with the specified interface or range of interfaces.
 This VLAN is used when the AAA server fails to recognize the client credentials and rejects the authentication attempt.
-The unauthenticated VLAN ID can be a valid VLAN ID from 1-Maximum supported VLAN ID (4093 for FASTPATH).
+The unauthenticated VLAN ID can be a valid VLAN ID from 1-Maximum supported VLAN ID (4093).
 By default, the unauthenticated VLAN is 0, i.e. invalid and not operational.

 | Mode | Interface Config |
 | ---- | ------ |